Diagnosis and Treatment for Dry Eye

 What is Dry Eye?

 Dry eye syndrome is a disease in which the eyes don’t produce enough quality tears to properly lubricate and nourish the eyes.
 Tears help maintain eye health and keep vision clear.
-Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye, and keep the surface of the eyes smooth and clear.
+They provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye, and keep the surface of the eyes smooth and clear.
 When tear production and drainage are out of balance, dry eye can occur.

 The tears are made of three components:

-1. lipid (oil layer to prevent the tears from evaporating),
+1. Lipid (oil layer to prevent the tears from evaporating),

-2. aqueous (water and nutrients),
+2. Aqueous (water and nutrients),

-3. and mucin (to spread the tear film evenly and stabilize tears).
+3. And mucin (to spread the tear film evenly and stabilize tears).

 Any decrease in the quality or the quantity of any of the three components will lead to dry eyes.
 Dry eye is categorized into two distinct groups: